voxpelli/php-testfeeds/README.md

 License
 =======

-[Extracts from certain podcasts are included here, license is held by their original owners and they will soon be replaced by CC-licensed resources]
+[Extracts from certain podcasts and feeds are included here, license is held by their original owners and included here under what is assumed to be fair use as this is an openly-licensed project intended for education and technical advancement.]

 The MIT License (MIT)

-Copyright (c) from 2014, Michael Mahemoff
+Copyright (c) from 2014, Nuvomondo Ltd

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal